QadamosssQ/DiskKebaber/README.md

 # Disk Kebaber
- > "It makes your disk kebabed"
+ > "It makes your disk kebabed" </br>
+ > "Make someone a kebab" - in school "Turn someone's backpack/pencil case inside out".

 **Disclaimer:** This program is for entertainment purposes only and should not be used for any malicious intent.